alevax/pyviper/README.md

 - `pyviper.tl`: submodule containing pyviper-wrappers for `scanpy` data transformation
 - `pyviper.config`: submodule allowing users to specify current species and filepaths for regulators

+Last, a new `Interactome` class allows users to load and interrogate ARACNe- and SCENIC-inferred gene regulatory networks.

 ## Contact
 Please, report any issues that you experience through this repository ["Issues"](https://github.com/alevax/pyviper/issues).